The Strange Situation procedure: The original test of the infant-parent bond

 How children respond to the Strange Situation

-1. How much the child explores the room on his own, and
+- how much the child explores the room, and

-2. How the child responds to the return of his mother
+- how the child responds to the return of his or her mother.

 Typically, a child’s response to the Strange Situation follows one of four patterns.

-When the mother returns, the resistant child is ambivalent.
-Although he wants to re-establish close proximity to his mother, he is also resentful—even angry—at his mother for leaving him in the first place.
-As a result, the resistant child may reject his mother’s attempts at contact (Ainsworth et al 1978).
+When the mother returns, resistant children are ambivalent.
+Although they want to re-establish close proximity to the mother, they are also resentful—even angry—at the mother for leaving them in the first place.
+As a result, resistant kids may cling to the mother, but fail to find solace in her attempts to offer comfort.
+They aren’t easily soothed (Ainsworth et al 1978).